microbuilder/IntroToBLE/nRF51822/projects/uartservice/README.md

 This project shows how custom services and characteristics can be defined and manipulated on the nRF51822.

-A sample 'UART' type service with two characteristics as follows:
+A sample 'UART' type service with two characteristics is defined as follows:

 - The first characteristic acts as a **TXD** line, with **indicate** enabled, which allows us to know definitively if the transmitted data was received or not.